gwillz/rest-cli/README.md

 ## TODO
-- variables should be recursively interpolated in when used instead of statically
+- variables should be recursively interpolated when used - instead of statically
-- shared variables, environment files
 - GraphQL support
 - multipart file loading support
 - cookies??